How to Install Fedora 38 with Snapshot and Rollback Support

 On the SUMMARY OF CHANGES screen, double-check that everything is properly defined.
 To finalize the changes, click the Accept Changes button.

-How to Install Fedora 38 with Snapshot and Rollback Support Summary of Changes
+Install Fedora with Snapshot and Rollback Support - Summary

 You will be returned to the INSTALLATION SUMMARY screen.
 Press the Begin Installation button to start the installation process.
 The installation process will start.
 Just sit back and relax.

-How to Install Fedora 38 with Snapshot and Rollback Support Installation
+Install Fedora with Snapshot and Rollback Support - Installation

 When the installation is finished, click the Finish Installation button and restart the system.

 The last phase of the installation process will start.
-Click the Start Setup button to complete the remaining customization steps, such as setting a new login, password, and so on.
+Click the Start Setup button to complete the remaining customization steps, such as setting a new login, password, etc.

-How to Install Fedora 38 with Snapshot and Rollback Support GNOME 44
+Install Fedora with Snapshot and Rollback Support - Gnome 45

 When booting your system, you may have noticed the following error message.

 This is because you did not create a separate ext4 /boot partition and instead included it in the btrfs system root.
 GRUB preboot writes to /boot/grub2/grubenv if the boot was successful.
 This error occurs because of the GRUB btrfs.mod driver, unlike ext4, is read-only.
-To resolve this, execute the following command.
+To resolve this, open the Gnome terminal and execute the following command.

 $ sudo grub2-editenv - unset menu_auto_hide